gokgokdak/tornadocash-py/README.md

 It is recommended to keep the program running to stay synchronized with the blockchain, simply add a `--keep` option to `--sync` or `--sync_all` command.

-### RPC Service (Optional)
+### RPC Service

-For blockchain interaction, `publicnode.com` was used as the default RPC provider, technically it should be enough for most users.

-For better experience or if you want to set up your own RPC provider, replace the `RPC_URLS` variable in `config.py` with your own endpoint.
+If RPC error `ADDRESS_SANCTIONED` occurs during deposit or withdrawal, or any RPC errors during the syncing process, please change to another RPC provider manually, replace the `RPC_URLS` variable in `config.py` with your own endpoint.

 ![](/assets/readme_rpc.png)